nicky-nym/nicky-nym.github.io/pages/kinematic.md

 "Half of the urban area that will be needed [by 2050] hasn't been built yet."[^growth]

+"Over the next 40 years, the newly built floor area in the world is expected to double."[^watts]

 > "we're going to develop more urban area in the next 100 years than currently exists on Earth"[^growth]
 > &mdash; Paul Romer, Nobel prize-winning economist, New York University.